stonepros/stone/doc/stoneadm/install.rst

 See :ref:`osd_autotune`.

-To deploy hyperconverged Ceph with TripleO, please refer to the TripleO documentation: `Scenario: Deploy Hyperconverged Ceph <https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/features/cephadm.html#scenario-deploy-hyperconverged-ceph>`_
+To deploy hyperconverged Stone with TripleO, please refer to the TripleO documentation: `Scenario: Deploy Hyperconverged Stone <https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/features/cephadm.html#scenario-deploy-hyperconverged-ceph>`_

-In other cases where the cluster hardware is not exclusively used by Ceph (hyperconverged), reduce the memory consumption of Ceph like so:
+In other cases where the cluster hardware is not exclusively used by Stone (hyperconverged), reduce the memory consumption of Stone like so:

   .. prompt:: bash #